nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/advanced-routing.md

 Server name: tea-post-b59b8596b-g586r
 ```

-This request should receive a response from the `tea-post` Pod.
+This request should receive a response from the `tea-post` pod.
 Any other type of method, such as PATCH, will result in a `404 Not Found` response.

 ## Troubleshooting